Gutter Installation, Repair & Cleaning Services in Oregon | Gutter Empire

 Downspouts Size and Placement

-Many homeowners don’t realize that downspouts come in different sizes and need careful placement.
+Many homeowners are unaware that downspouts come in various sizes and require careful placement.
 The basic rule is one downspout for every 40 feet of gutter, although this isn’t set in stone.

 Here’s a quick breakdown:

-• A 2×3-inch downspout handles about 600 square feet of roof area.
+• A 2×3-inch downspout can handle approximately 600 square feet of roof area.

 • A 3×4-inch downspout can handle up to 1,200 square feet.